-1. Press the upper right button until you see the settings icon, then press the middle button to enter the settings menu.
+1. Swipe down until you see the settings icon and tap the icon.

-2. Scroll through the settings menu by pressing the upper right or lower right buttons.
+2. Scroll through the settings menu by swiping up or down or by pressing the upper or lower buttons.

-- 3. Select a setting by pressing the middle button when the setting is highlighted.
-Go back in the menu by pressing the lower left button. - 4.
-For settings with a value range, change the value by pressing the upper right or lower right button.
+3. Select a setting by tapping the setting name or pressing the middle button when the setting is highlighted.
+Go back in the menu by swiping right or selecting Back.

+4. For settings with a value range, change the value by swiping up or down or by pressing the upper or lower button.

-5. For settings with just on or off, change the value by pressing the middle button.
+5. For settings with just two values, such as on or off, change the value by tapping the setting or pressing the middle button.

-TIP: You can also access general settings from the shortcuts menu by keeping the middle button pressed.
+TIP: You can also access general settings from the watch face by keeping the middle button pressed to open the shortcuts menu.